Hudrolax/uc-docker/README.md

 ## How to run:
 1. clone the repository
 2. build the image: docker compose build
-3. run: docker compose run
+3. run: docker compose up